-A Data Warehouse is a specialized data base with data from multiple data sources used for all the functions of the BI solution.
-The Data Warehouse contains a set of data marts created within Microsoft SQL Server.
+A Data Warehouse is a specialized database with data from multiple data sources used for all the functions of the BI solution.
+The Data Warehouse contains a set of data marts created within the Microsoft SQL Server.
 Data Marts are created using OLAP Cubes in SQL Server Analysis Services (SSAS), providing foundational data for all the BI functions.
 Every business process will have one or more OLAP cube(s), created, customized, deployed, and managed by the BI software.
 These are some of the functions of a Data Warehouse data cube:

 - Roll-Up - Data aggregated along a dimension

 - Drill-Down – Accessing Transactional data details

 - Pivoting - Rotating the data in a Cube to be looked at from different perspectives

 - Slicing and Dicing – Viewing Sub-set data in a Cube to gain a different view for analysis

 Data stored in Microsoft’s SSAS database is the way to make it easy to retrieve data whenever and wherever it is needed.
 Storing the data in a Data Warehouse means there is only one version of the truth and includes: